rust-lang/rfcs/text/0000-feature-metadata.md

     -   <https://github.com/rust-lang/cargo/issues/10881>

--   If we use the semantics as-written, should there be a `--allow-private-features` or `--allow-unstable-features` flag?
+-   If we use the semantics as-written, should there be a `--allow-private-features` flag?
 Or how should a user opt in?
 -   Does it make sense to have separate `hidden` (not documented) and `public` (feature not allowed downstream) attribute?
 I think probably not
 -   Should there be a way to deny deprecated features?